myo-ko/TaskManager/readme.md

 ## About This App

 This is a sample task manager application to demonstrate the use of Laravel framework.
-It is not yet hosted on any server.
+It is not yet hosted on any server.--

 -- by Myo Ko Ko

 ## License